Rajaneesh12345/aaok-backend/docs/mysql.md

 It is better to follow the above video and do the necessary downloads and installations.

 **IMPORTANT:** Do not forget the password you set for MySQL workbench.
-You will need it later.
+You will need it later to work on localhost.